Click on a name to skip to an individual bio:

 Dr. Matthews has a Bachelor of Arts in Liberal Studies and an Master of of Arts in Educational Administration from San Francisco State University.
 He received his doctorate for his dissertation titled The Impact of Results Based Budgeting on the Oakland Unified School District.

-Alexis S. Montevirgen is Vice Chancellor for Student Affairs and Enrollment Management and Clinical Assistant Professor of Education at Indiana University Northwest.
-Previously, Dr. Montevirgen served as the Vice President of Student Services and Dean of Enrollment Services at College of Alameda, Director of Student Life at Evergreen Valley College, Associate Director of Multicultural Programs at California State University San Marcos, and Coordinator for Student Organization Development and Special Programs at San Jose State University.
-His research interests focus on the use of counter-narratives to challenge dominant discourse within educational leadership and on examining the leadership experiences of community college administrators of color through the lenses of decolonization, Critical Race Theory, and Freirean critical pedagogy.
+Alexis S. Montevirgen is President of Los Angeles Pierce College.
+Previously, he served as Vice Chancellor for Student Affairs and Enrollment Management and a Clinical Assistant Professor of Education at Indiana University Northwest, as well as Vice President of Student Services and Dean of Enrollment Services at College of Alameda, Director of Student Life at Evergreen Valley College, Associate Director for Multicultural Programs at California State University San Marcos, and Coordinator for Student Organization Development and Special Programs at San Jose State University.
+His research interests focus on the use of counter-narratives to challenge dominant discourse within educational leadership and on examining the leadership experiences of administrators of color through the lenses of decolonization, Critical Race Theory, and Freirean critical pedagogy.

 Newin Orante is the Vice President of Student Services for Diablo Valley College.
 Dr. Orante's previous administrative experience includes serving as Dean of Academic and Student Affairs at Laney College, as well as Dean of Student Development and Director of EOPS and CalWORKs at Los Medanos College.